electricbookworks/electric-book/index.md

 ### WordPress compatible

 Do you already have a WordPress website?
 No problem.
 Electric Book websites are fully compatible with WordPress-driven servers.
+Just place our generated files in a subfolder on your WordPress server.

 ### Members-only option